maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/13-imperial-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-early-in-person.md

 Imperial County Elections Office
 940 W. Main Street, Suite 206
 El Centro, CA 92243
-During business hours from Mondays through Fridays, May 7 through June 5, 8 AM to 5 PM.
-Note: The office may be closed Monday, May 28, for Memorial Day.
+During business hours from Mondays through Fridays, October 8 through November 6, 8 AM to 5 PM.
+Note: The office may be closed Monday, October 8, for Columbus Day.
 Check with the [county elections office](#section-election-office-contact) for more information.